Water Softener Installation in Clearwater, FL

 Clearwater Water Quality: Hard Water and Chloramines

 Clearwater's water is supplied by Pinellas County Utilities, which draws from the Floridan Aquifer and supplements with water from the Tampa Bay Regional Desalination Plant.
 The aquifer-sourced water is naturally very hard, passing through deep limestone formations that dissolve calcium and magnesium into the supply.
-Clearwater water hardness typically tests between 17 and 22 grains per gallon (GPG) -- among the highest in the Tampa Bay region.
+Clearwater water hardness typically tests between 17 and 22 grains per gallon (GPG), among the highest in the Tampa Bay region.

 What distinguishes Clearwater's water from neighboring cities is the use of chloramines for disinfection.
 Unlike free chlorine, which dissipates relatively quickly, chloramines are more stable and persist throughout the distribution system.
 While this ensures water safety, chloramines are more corrosive to rubber components, gaskets, and certain metals.
 They can also cause a noticeable chemical taste and odor that many Clearwater residents find unpleasant.